- Identification of Homeless Students

 Are grant funds available to Wisconsin school districts to support services for the McKinney-Vento Homeless Education Assistance Act?

 Yes.
 The U.S. Department of Education makes grant funds available to the Wisconsin Department of Public Instruction to assist school districts in serving students who are homeless.
 These federal competitive-grant funds help local educational agencies (LEAs) develop programs to facilitate school enrollment, attendance, and the academic success of children and youth who are homeless.
 The grant program also helps LEAs develop and adopt best practices to serve children and youth who are homeless.
-Information is available online
+A list of current funded districts is available here.

 Do school districts have the responsibility to identify or locate children and youth experiencing homelessness?